 - staff on open or fixed term contracts;

 - postgraduate research students registered for a PhD, MPhil or similar qualification;

 - part-time, distance learning and placement students; and

 - full-time postgraduate course students.

+Reference access is available for most full-text undergraduate students.
 Further details can be found on the SCONUL Access website.

 SCONUL Access members are able to borrow books as follows: